bujyu-uo/GBFRMotionTool/README.md

 # \# GBFRMotionTools

-This tool inspired by [Nier2Blender2Nier](https://github.com/WoefulWolf/NieR2Blender2NieR) and [GBFR2Blender2GBFR](https://github.com/WistfulHopes/GBFR2Blender2GBFR), and simplify the dependencies of module / package, focus on dump / batch processing mot-file in CLI.
+This tool is inspired by [Nier2Blender2Nier](https://github.com/WoefulWolf/NieR2Blender2NieR) and [GBFR2Blender2GBFR](https://github.com/WistfulHopes/GBFR2Blender2GBFR), and simplify the dependencies of module / package, focus on dump / batch processing mot-file in CLI.

 # \# Setup